Will I ever have a schedule that works that I can stick to?

 And together we made a general outline of what we would like a day at home to look like:

 Reading time: choose one: workbook, play Reading Eggs, or flashcards (sight words)

 Project on current unit study subject

 I tried to keep it all simple and manageable so I will actually do it!
 We officially got started earlier this month, and so far, so good!
 Of course, I’m still very flexible, the schedule is just a suggestion, so I don’t stress over it.
 The hardest part is making myself get up earlier so I can get a little work done before the kids are up.

-The best, main stress reliever for me, has been writing down what we’re doing (mainly what Monkey is doing and learning as he’s the school aged one) in a notebook throughout the day as it happens.
-Just a quick note: he rode his bike, he drew a pic, built with Legos, read this book… By the end of each week, even just one day, there’s so much learning that I would never remember we did!
+The best, main stress reliever for me, has been writing down what we’re doing (mainly what my son is doing and learning as he’s the school aged one) in a notebook throughout the day as it happens.
+Just a quick note: he rode his bike, he drew a pic, built with Legos, read this book… By the end of each week, even just one day, there’s so much learning that I would never remember happened!
 Some days I didn’t write anything, as I was too busy to worry about it, other days are a few lines long, and some days are a whole page full!
-Now I won’t have to wrack my brain for what we did the last month come time to talk to his teacher, but even just for myself, I love being able to see that we really do and learn so much all the time!
+Now I won’t have to wrack my brain for what we did the last month come time to talk to his charter teacher, but even just for myself, I love being able to see that we really do and learn so much all the time!